 Modernising the conference name badge

 At its very simplest, a digital badge with e-paper display could show static details.
-In this scenario, the badge itself wouldn’t even need a battery: information could be loaded onto it at the registration desk using near-field communication (NFC), with the badge harvesting the necessary radio frequency (RF) energy to update the display from the NFC terminal.
-Loading the data onto this type of badge could be quicker than printing a paper one (or trying to find a pre-printed one in a drawer containing hundreds).
+In this scenario, the badge itself wouldn’t even need a battery.
+Information could be loaded at the registration desk using near-field communication (NFC).
+The badge harvests radio frequency (RF) energy from the NFC terminal to update the display.
+Loading data onto this type of badge could be quicker than printing a paper one.
 And because the badges are reusable, they would reduce paper waste.

-A more sophisticated option would be to include a small battery in the badge, such as a CR2032 coin cell.
-This would enable the conference organisers to load up the badge with a sequence of information to display on the badge throughout the day.
-So alongside the individual’s name and employer, it could show them where to go for the next session they’re registered for, or a sponsor’s logo.
-Making these kinds of updates to the screen requires very little energy, meaning such a battery could last months or even years between changes.
+A more sophisticated option would be to include a small battery, such as a CR2032 coin cell.
+This would enable conference organisers to load the badge with a sequence of information to display throughout the day.
+Alongside the individual’s name and employer, it could show directions to the next session or a sponsor’s logo.
+Updates to the screen require very little energy, so such a battery could last months or even years between changes.

 Taking it further

-While we’re exploring the art of the possible, why not take it a step further, and include some form of low-power wireless communication technology?
-This would enable the event organisers to send information to delegates’ badges while they’re out on the conference floor or in sessions.
-Add some form of location sensor, and this information could be tailored to the individual’s whereabouts.
+Why not include some form of low-power wireless communication technology?
+This would enable event organisers to send information to delegates’ badges while they’re on the conference floor.
+Add a location sensor, and information could be tailored to the individual’s whereabouts.

 The location-awareness would have other uses too, enabling the organisers to track and understand the way people move around the event.
 These insights could help them plan the layout of future conferences more effectively.